 Some of these media are also used as ceramic laser gain media.

-In most cases, the ytterbium dopant ions replace other ions (often yttrium) of the host medium, which have about the same size.
+In most cases, the ytterbium dopant ions replace other ions (often yttrium) of the host medium, which have a similar size.
 For a good match of atomic size and weight, a high thermal conductivity can be maintained even at high doping levels.

 Very high efficiencies, diffraction-limited beam quality, and output powers of more than 1 kW have been achieved with ytterbium-doped double-clad fiber lasers and amplifiers.
-Thin-disk lasers, which most often work with Yb:YAG crystals, can also generate well above 1 kW diffraction-limited output with high beam quality, or even higher powers with non-diffraction-limited beam quality.
+Thin-disk lasers, which most often work with Yb:YAG crystals, can also generate kilowatts of diffraction-limited output, or even higher powers with non-diffraction-limited beam quality.

 Pulse Generation with Mode Locking

-Various Yb-doped gain media have been used in mode-locked lasers (see below) for the generation of femtosecond pulses; the by far highest average output powers of 80 W have been obtained with a passively mode-locked thin-disk Yb:YAG laser [13, 15].
+Various Yb-doped gain media have been used in mode-locked lasers (see below) for the generation of femtosecond pulses; the by far highest average output powers of first 80 W at later even well over 200 W have been obtained with passively mode-locked thin-disk Yb:YAG lasers [13, 15, 25].

 For passive mode locking, problems can arise in the form of Q-switching instabilities.
 This tendency is a consequence of the relatively small laser cross sections of ytterbium-doped media.
 Therefore, some of the broadband ytterbium-doped gain media are not very suitable for passively mode-locked lasers, particularly at high power levels, but can still be very useful in regenerative amplifiers.
 Relatively large cross sections are found for tungstate crystals.

 Some ytterbium-doped crystals have a fairly broad amplification bandwidth, but the emission curve is not very smooth; it exhibits several maxima.
 In such cases, wide wavelength tunability may still be achieved, but the realization of very short pulses with mode locking is difficult.